cyndibaby905/TwitterCover/README.md

 ## TwitterCover ##

-TwitterCover is a parallax top view to any UIScrollView, inspired by Twitter for iOS.
+TwitterCover is a parallax top view with real time blur effect to any UIScrollView, inspired by Twitter for iOS.

 Completely created using UIKit framework.